-Employees are expected to make or participate in business decisions and to take action in the course of their service to Moody Early Childhood Center as a whole, and not based on personal relationships or benefits for themselves.
+Employees are expected to make or participate in business decisions and to take action in the course of their service to Moody Early Childhood Center based on the best interests of Moody Early Childhood Center as a whole, and not based on personal relationships or benefits for themselves.
 Staff must complete a conflict of interest form prior to accepting additional employment opportunities and update the form as new opportunities arise.
 Engaging in activities or employment that would cause disgrace or embarrassment to the organization is strictly prohibited and will result in termination.
 If an Employee's personal affairs create a conflict of interest, a potential conflict of interest, or the appearance of a conflict of interest, Moody Early Childhood Center requires a full and timely disclosure of the facts and circumstances.
 School policy does not allow teachers to attend birthday parties, transport or babysit children, as this creates favoritism and diminishes the professional boundaries that exist between teacher and family.
 Teachers and staff are to refrain from giving gifts directly from teacher to child.